 The monitoring of financial goals and financial control are based on monthly reporting, which includes actuals as well as updated forecasts for the entire fiscal year and for the following 12 months on a rolling basis.

-Risk management activities which are based on Enterprise Risk Management (ERM) principles and which cover all of Posti's operations form an integral part of Posti's management and strategy processes.
-The objective of risk management activities is to secure and boost business performance and the achievement of strategic goals by minimizing the probability of risk occurrence and the potential impacts, and by promoting the effective use of business opportunities.
-A 'risk' is defined as any uncertainty that may prevent or hamper the Group from achieving its objectives.
-A 'business opportunity' is defined as an event which, if successfully exploited, will promote the achievement of objectives.
+The Group's risk management, based on the principles of Enterprise Risk Management (ERM), covers all Group operations and forms an integral element of Posti's management and strategy processes.
+Its aim is to secure and improve business profitability and the achievement of strategic goals by reducing the likelihood of risk occurrence and the impact thereof, and by supporting the exploitation of business opportunities.
+Risk is the possibility that an event will occur in Posti and adversely affect the achievement of objectives.
+A business opportunity, in turn, is defined as an event whose effective utilization will positively affect the achievement of objectives.

-Risk identification, analysis, and management planning is carried out once a year as part of the Group's strategy process.
-The status of the risk profile and management measures are updated regularly once a year and whenever significant risks are identified or the profiles of major risks undergo material changes.
+Risk identification, analysis, and the planning of risk management measures is carried out once a year as part of the Group's strategy process.
+The status of the risk profile and management measures is, in addition, updated regularly once a year and whenever significant risks are identified or the profiles of major risks undergo material changes.
 The Group's risk portfolio is compared against the risk-bearing capacity based on a financial model developed within the Group.

-Posti's Board of Directors approves the Group's risk management policy and principles, while the general risk management guidelines are approved by the Management Board.
-The President and CEO and the CFO are responsible for the planning and efficient implementation of enterprise risk management processes.
-On a regular basis, the Management Board and the Board Audit Committee monitor the development and effectiveness of risk management processes, as well as the Group's risk exposure concerning the key risks in relation to its risk-bearing capacity.
-The Audit Committee evaluates the scope and efficiency of risk management.
+Posti's Board of Directors approves the Group's risk management policy and principles.
+The CEO and the CFO are responsible for the planning and efficient implementation of overall risk management processes.
+The Group's Executive Board and the Board of Directors' Audit Committee regularly monitor the development and functionality of risk management processes and the whole made up of the most important risks with regard to the Group's risk-bearing capacity.
+The Audit Committee assesses the coverage and functionality of risk management.

-The Business Audit unit evaluates the scope and efficiency of risk management within the Group and provides support for risk identification.
+The Business Audit unit assesses the coverage and functionality of the Group's risk management and provides support in risk identification.

-Group financing manages currency and other financial risks in accordance with financial guidelines approved by the Board of Directors, and secures the availability of equity and debt capital on competitive terms.
-It supports the business groups in arrangements related to financing and centrally manages external funding.
-It is also responsible for financial assets management and for ensuring appropriate hedging measures.
+Group Finance administers currency and other financial risks in a centralized manner based on financing guidelines confirmed by the Board of Directors and secures the availability of equity financing and debt financing under competitive terms.
+It supports the business groups in financing-related arrangements and takes care of external funding in a centralized manner.
+It is also responsible for financial assets management and hedging measures.

-The Group’s Chief Risk and Security Officer supports the implementation of the risk management policy, coordinates the consolidation of key risks, and develops risk management procedures and tools.
-The Chief Risk and Security Officer reports to the Director of the legal department, who in turn reports to group's CFO.
+The Group's Chief Risk and Security Officer supports risk management policy implementation, coordinates key risk consolidation and develops risk management tools and operating methods.
+He reports to the General Counsel, who reports to the CFO.
+Chief Risk and Security Officer reports dotted-line to CFO with regards to Enterprise Risk Management.

-The Corporate Risk Management unit supports Group units in the management of operational risks related to corporate security.
+The risk management unit supports Group units in the management of operational risks related to corporate security.

 Internal audit provides assessment, assurance, and consulting services, as required under good corporate governance principles, for analyzing the Group's businesses and their processes and the efficiency of the Group's management, risk management, control, reporting, and corporate governance.
 It aims to assist in identifying targets for development to boost business efficiency, predictability, profitability, and compliance.